gorchestrate/async/README.md

-### Gorchestrate your workflows!

-**async** is a Go library to integrate workflow management into your application using **your existing infrastructure**.
+### **async** is a library, not a framework

+It makes workflow management in Go incredibly easy, but requires you to specify how you lock,store & schedule your workflows.

-I've spend 4 years to come up with this particular approach, and i'll apreciate if you'll try it out.
+I've spend 4 years to come up with this particular approach of handling workflows, and i'll apreciate if you'll try it out.

-#### Features
-* **This is a library, not a framework**.
-You can integrate it into your existing project infrastructure.
-* You can define all your workflow actions **right in the Go code**
-* You can update your workflow definition **while it is running**
-* Run multiple threads in single workflow using Golang semantics.

 #### Here's how it looks
 ```Go